MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

 The legal entity ID is stored in many places.
 Therefore, it can be difficult to make this change, and you might cause errors if you try.

+> [!NOTE]
-**Note:** When you set up a data project to copy into a legal entity, a legal entity filter for the source legal entity is automatically added to any entity field that is determined to be a legal entity field.
+> When you set up a data project to copy into a legal entity, a legal entity filter for the source legal entity is automatically added to any entity field that is determined to be a legal entity field.

+### Selecting a single legal entity for export
-**Tip:** To export a single legal entity, you can create a copy into legal entity data project and specify the legal entity that you want to copy as the source legal entity.
+To export a single legal entity, you can create a Copy into legal entity data project and specify the legal entity that you want to copy as the source legal entity.
 When you add entities or load templates, that type of project will automatically add legal entity filters.
 You can then download the package or create a template from it in the Templates form.
 The package or template can then be added to an export project and used to export the legal entity.

 ## Import a configuration